 Assist with the admission process for Secondary students..

 Speaks and writes in a clear, effective and appropriate manner.

 Demonstrates communication with students and families in a way that builds trust and rapport, engaging all stakeholders for the good of the student’s academic, social and emotional growth.

 Commits to ensuring that ethical standards laid down by the American Disabilities Association are adhered to.

 Commits to ensuring that the Special Education rules as laid down by the Georgia Department of Education are implemented.

 Maintains commitment and membership to professional organizations in alignment with the mission and vision of the school.

 It is expected that candidates for this position will meet the following basic requirements:

 Minimum of 5 years learning support, resource experience and or Special Education teaching certificate or related credentials.

-Please send resume and letter of interest as attachments via email to email@example.com; please type "SS Learning Support" into your subject line.
+Please send resume and letter of interest via email to firstname.lastname@example.org; please type "Head of Secondary Learning Support" into your subject line.